Carinawei97/MAGIC-screen-to-cyst-nematodes/README.md

 If you have any questions or suggestions regarding the code, please open an issue or contact me via GitHub.
 I’m happy to collaborate or assist.

-Acknowledgments
+Acknowledgements

-This work was developed as part of my PhD thesis under the guidance of [Supervisor’s Name] and with contributions from [Colleagues’ Names].
-Thank you for their support and feedback throughout this project.
+This work was developed as part of my PhD thesis under the guidance of Sebastian Eves-van de Akker and with contributions from Olaf kranse and Lab of Zhou.
+Thank you for your support and feedback throughout this project.

 License